 Automation in optical microscopy is critical for enabling high-throughput imaging across a wide range of biomedical applications.
 Among the essential components of automated systems, robust autofocusing plays a pivotal role in maintaining image quality for both single-plane and volumetric imaging.
 However, conventional autofocusing methods often struggle with implementation complexity, limited generalizability across sample types, incompatibility with thick specimens, and slow feedback.
-We recently discovered a phenomenon that the digitally summed Fourier spectrum of two images acquired from two-angle illumination exhibits interference-like fringe modulation when the sample is out-of-focus.
+We observed that the digitally summed Fourier spectrum of two images acquired from two-angle illumination exhibits interference-like fringe modulation when the sample is defocused.
 These digital fringes correlate directly with defocus through a physics-based relation.
 Based on this principle, we developed an automatic, efficient, and generalizable defocus detection method termed digital defocus aberration interference (DAbI).
-Implemented with a simple two-LED setup, DAbI can quantify the defocus distance over a range of 212 times the depth-of-field (DoF) for thin samples and 300 times for thick specimens.
-It can additionally extend the natural DoF of the imaging system by 20 folds when integrated with complex-field imaging.
+Implemented with a simple two-LED setup, DAbI can quantify the defocus distance over a range of 443 times the depth-of-field (DoF) for thin samples and 296 times for thick specimens.
+It can additionally extend the natural DoF of the imaging system by 20 fold when integrated with complex-field imaging.
+We demonstrated the versatile applications of DAbI on brightfield, complex-field, refractive index, confocal, and widefield fluorescence imaging, establishing it as a promising solution for automated, high-throughput optical microscopy.

 This video introduces the principle of DAbI in microscopy autofocusing and digital refocusing.